-- 2.1.1 SafetyNET provides shipping with navigational and meteorological warnings, meteorological forecasts, shore-to-ship distress alerts, SAR information and other urgent information in accordance with the requirements of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended.
+2.1.1 SafetyNET provides shipping with navigational and meteorological warnings, meteorological forecasts, shore-to-ship distress alerts, SAR information and other urgent information in accordance with the requirements of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended.
 It is suitable for use in all sizes and types of ships.
-Figure 1 illustrates the way the service is structured. - 2.1.2 SafetyNET is a service of Inmarsat's Enhanced Group Call (EGC) system and was specifically designed for promulgation of MSI as a part of the GMDSS.
-The EGC system (technically a part of the Inmarsat-C system) provides an automatic method of broadcasting messages to both fixed and variable geographical areas.
-It is designed with the capability to provide services within the coverage areas of geostationary satellites, know as satellite ocean regions (approximately between 76° N and 76° S).
-In addition to providing services to ships operating in sea area A3, it also provides the means of disseminating MSI to coastal warning areas not covered by the International NAVTEX service. - 2.1.3 SafetyNET offers the ability to direct a message to a given geographical area.
-The area may be fixed, as in the case of a NAVAREA/METAREA or coastal warning area; or it may be a user defined area (circular or rectangular).
-A user defined area is used for messages, such as a local storm warning or a shore-to-ship distress alert, for which it is inappropriate to alert ships in an entire satellite ocean region or NAVAREA/METAREA.
-The general EGC system capabilities are shown in Figure 2. - 2.1.4 SafetyNET messages are submitted by registered information providers for broadcast to the appropriate satellite ocean region(s) via an Inmarsat-C Land Earth Station (LES).
-Messages are broadcast according to their priority, i.e. distress, urgency or safety.
-Aboard ship, messages are received by type-approved Inmarsat-C or Mini-C mobile terminals with EGC SafetyNET capability.
+Figure 1 illustrates the way the service is structured.

+2.1.2 SafetyNET is a service of Inmarsat's EGC system and was specifically designed for promulgation of MSI as a part of the GMDSS.
+The EGC system (technically a part of the Inmarsat CInmarsat C system) provides an automatic method of broadcasting messages to both fixed and variable geographical areas.
+It is designed with the capability to provide services within the coverage areas of geostationary satellites, known as satellite ocean regions (approximately between 76°N and 76°S).
+In addition to providing services to ships operating in sea area A3, it also provides the means of disseminating MSI to coastal warning areas not covered by the International NAVTEX service.